kossidts/await-resolver/README.md

 [![License][license-image]][license-url] [![NPM Package Version][npm-image-version]][npm-url] ![GitHub top language][language-image] ![Size][size-image] ![Last Commit][commit-image] ![Workflow CI][workflow-image]

-A simple to use (async await) wrapper to resolve functions, promises and more.
+An easy-to-use **async/await wrapper** to resolve functions, promises, and any asynchronous task.

-It provides a timeout functionalitiy to delay/timeout execution.
+**`await-resolver` always returns an array of type `[error, result]` ensuring consistent error handling across your code.
+You no longer have to use try/catch blocks or callbacks** if you don't want to.

-The resolver always returns an array of type `[error, result]` to ease error handling and eliminate the need to (try-)catch.
+Additionally `await-resolver` provides a **timeout functionality** to delay/timeout an execution.
+You can use it as a **sleep** function.

 Syntax: